 The Administrative Services Division provides leadership, direction, and administrative services support to each agency program to achieve organizational goals and objectives.
-The division is made up of the following key organizations and bureaus:
+The division is made up of the General Services Bureau and the Financial Management Bureau.

 - Trade Adjustment Assistance (TAA) is federally funded and was created to assist workers who are dislocated due to foreign imports or the transfer of production to Mexico or Canada.
 The program offers retaining, and reimbursement for job search and relocation expenses.
 It also provides monetary benefits, referred to as TRA, for those who enroll in TAA approved training.

-- Work Opportunity Tax Credit (WOTC) the Department of Workforce Solutions administers a Federal Tax Credit program that may earn businesses as much as $2,400 to $9,000 per qualified employee.
-The Work Opportunity Tax Credit provides federal tax credits to businesses who hire new employees from the nine population groups who are in need of funding and retaining employment.
-The nine population groups are: TANF recipient; Veterans receiving food stamps or discharge from the service; Ex-Felon, high risk youth living in designated area; workers referred by summer youth; 18-39 year old food stamps recipients; receiving supplemental social security income; and long term family assistant recipient.
+- Work Opportunity Tax Credit (WOTC) is a federally funded tax credit program administered by the New Mexico Department of Workforce Solutions that may earn businesses as much as $2,400 to $9,000 per qualified employee.
+The Work Opportunity Tax Credit provides federal tax credits to businesses who hire new employees from nine population groups who are in need of funding and retaining employment.
+The nine population groups are: Veterans; TANF recipients; SNAP recipients; designated community residents; vocational rehabilitation referrals; ex-felons; Supplemental Security Income (SSI) recipients; summer youth employees; and long-term unemployment recipients.

 - Rapid Response (RR) is early intervention service to assist both employers and employees affected by layoffs or plant closures.
 It provides access to user-friendly resources and information to help transition affected workers into re-employment.
 When a company has to lay off employees it is difficult for both the employer and the affected workers.
 The New Mexico Department of Workforce Solutions provides Rapid Response assistance statewide to help employees gain access to all Federal and State programs that have resources available to help them.
 In addition, the State working with Economic Development can in some cases help the company avert the layoff.

-The Labor & Industrial Bureau enforces minimum wage, payment of wages, and overtime labor laws under the Minimum Wage Act.
-The bureau also enforces the payment of scale wages to laborers and mechanics under the Public Works Minimum Wage Act.
-The bureau takes claims for unpaid wages from employees and ex-employees under both acts.
+The mission of the Labor Relations Division (LRD) is to administer, enforce, and execute state labor laws regulating hours of labor, employment of minors, public works Minimum Wage Act, and the Apprenticeship and Training Act.
+LRD enforces minimum wage, payment of wages, and overtime labor laws under the Minimum Wage Act.
+LRD also enforces the payment of scale wages to laborers and mechanics under the Public Works Minimum Wage Act.
+The division takes claims for unpaid wages from employees and ex-employees under both acts.
 The bureau also provides seminars and materials to employer and employee groups on the compliance requirements of the various state labor laws.